-At Steamers, we’ve constructed our own in-house, temperature and humidity-controlled dry-aging room – an industry first in Australia.
+At Steamers, we’ve constructed our own in-house, temperature and humidity-controlled dry-ageing room – an industry first in Australia.
 This requires meeting four key criteria of controlled airflow, humidity, temperature and product segregation.

-Thanks to our custom-built dry-aging facility, we’re able to offer our customers hand-selected superior cuts of marbled, Angus-Hereford beef before being aged to their specification.
+Thanks to our custom-built dry-ageing facility, we’re able to offer our customers hand-selected superior cuts of marbled, Angus-Hereford beef before being aged to their specification.

-Generally, the dry-aging process takes a minimum of five weeks but can be up to nine weeks and as short as a few days if a very mild flavour is preferred.
+Generally, the dry-ageing process takes a minimum of five weeks but can be up to nine weeks and as short as a few days if a very mild flavour is preferred.

 As time continues to pass into the second week, the amino acids and enzymes continue to tenderise the cuts and release flavour while the cut reduces in size and begin to take on a concave shape as it continues losing moisture.